 I can’t tell you how many people I’ve talked to who dive in, believing wholeheartedly that they have a revolutionary idea, only to discover that the market is flooded with direct competition.
 I’ve particularly seen this when it comes to subscription services.
 You should know exactly who you are up against and what they do before you even get started.

-World Tea Expo is the one place where you can do market research, network and attend educational seminars.
+World Tea Expo is the one place where you can do market research, network, and attend educational seminars focused on the subject of tea.
 Even if you don’t buy a single thing the resources that you gain there will prove invaluable as your business grows.

 It’s a common practice to resell tea that is purchased through distributors.
 While there is nothing inherently wrong with this, you should still be able to tell your customers as much about the tea as possible.
 If you can’t tell them where it came from and when it was harvested you should not be selling it, no matter how good that price margin is.